StephenMP/Parallel-p3/README.txt

 modifying the map would also modify the whatever collection you pulled from the map (e.g. map.getKeySet() returns a Set of your keys which is backed by the map itself).
 Thus, we could build up our HashMap and send out a copy post-sorting which allowed us to then avoid data loss when sorting the HashMap by value then by key and avoid ConcurrenceExceptions by iterating over a copy of the map.

+Also, Amit I appreciate you being understanding of the Onyx issues I have been having lately.
+It helps take some of the stress off that occurs when things out of your control inhibit your ability to submit work on time.